it-cham/kubernetes-training/9-security-compliance/1-pod-security-standards/tasks.md

 - k3s cluster with kubectl access
 - OpenShift cluster with CLI access
 - Docker or Podman for image building
-- Access to company image registry
+- Access to image registry
-- Namespace `sticky-session-secure` created in k3s

 ---